4 Voluntary 'Top Up' Health Insurance in France

 Following a legislative proposal by parliamentarians in the governing party, the government accepted the need to end the practice, as a result of which the change in the law was adopted in 2019.

-It will apply to all complementary health contracts, whether provided by a private insurer or a 'mutuelle'.
+It applies to all complementary health contracts, whether provided by a private insurer or a 'mutuelle'.

 The termination takes effect one month after the insurer has received notification from you.